dphfox/Fusion/docs/tutorials/basic-state/properties-&-state.md

 Specifically, in the above example, the `OnChange` handler is not fired every time the state object changes value.
-Instead, it's fired in the render step *after* the state object is changed.
+Instead, it's fired in the render step *after* the state object is changed, because that's when the property actually changes.

 This can lead to subtle off-by-one-frame errors if you're not careful, so be cautious about using `OnChange` on properties you also bind state to.